Arboreal Singularities in Weinstein Skeleta: Singularities of tangency

 \subsection{Arborealizing $\Sigma^{1,0}$ tangential singularities}

 Finally, we prove our strongest result by performing the final step in arborealization for the first class of tangential singularities.
 The mechanism to eliminate these singularities of tangency is similar to Nadler's real blow-up of \cite{N2}.
 The main difference is that we spread out these singularities at the level of the Legendrian instead of at the level of the front projection.
 This allows us to control the $C^1$ size of the modification which in turn allows us to avoid introducing additional singularities on the Reeb ribbon which was produced in the localization stage.
+An example indicating how the proof works is shown in figure \ref{fig:arborealization}.

 A bone $\Delta_j$ has a non-empty joint $\cH$ on $\Delta$ if and only if $\Lc:=\stab(\Delta_j)\cap \unstab(\Delta)\neq \emptyset$ where $\Lc$ is identified with the co-normal to $\cJ:=\cH\cap Z$ in $T^*Z$.
 We say that the joint $\cH$ has a \emph{tangential singularity} if the corresponding front projection $\Lc\to Z$ has a singularity of tangency.
 These singularities of tangency can be organized and characterized via the Thom-Boardman stratification as described in section \ref{s:front}.
 If all singularities of tangency have Thom-Boardman type $\Sigma^{1,0}$ we can explicitly eliminate these tangential singularities.